 Student employees MUST complete an I-9 Employment Eligibility Verification Form and and W-4 tax withholding form in order to work.
-Once these forms have been completed (this only needs to be done once!) the student will receive a blue employment card indicates that the student employee has completed all necessary paperwork at the SEO, and if your new hire does not have this blue card, chances are they missing some forms and CANNOT work or be paid until these forms are completed.
+Once these forms have been completed (this only needs to be done once!) the student will receive a blue employment card indicating that they are eligible to work for the College.
+Blue cards, once issued, are valid until the student graduates.
+Students that have NOT received their blue card CANNOT work or be paid until their employment forms are completed.

 First Two Weeks of Class